Stationary coalescing walks on the lattice: Main results

-Next, we begin with a simple corollary of Theorem~\ref{thm:dichot finish} in first-passage percolation.
-It completely classifies the behavior of all geodesic families that cross-lines in the sense of~\Thmref{thm:dichot finish}.
-Damron and Hanson constructed such families in~\citep{MR3152744}.
-They have two sets of assumptions: \textbf{A1.} \begin{enumerate} \item $\W = \{\w_e\}_{e \in E}$ is the set of non-negative edge-weights on $E$, the nearest-neighbor edges on $\Z^2$. $\Prob$ is the product measure. \item The weights satisfy the Cox-Durrett condition~\citep{cox_limit_1981}:
+Next, we state a simple corollary of Theorem~\ref{thm:dichot finish} in first-passage percolation.
+It completely classifies the behavior of all compatible geodesic families that cross-lines in the sense of~\Thmref{thm:dichot finish}. \citet{MR3152744} constructed such families under two sets of assumptions, $\textbf{A1}$ and $\textbf{A2}$. $\textbf{A1}$ assumes iid weights and hence they automatically satisfy the finite-energy condition.
+So the argument of Licea and Newman shows that these geodesics coalesce almost surely.
+Assumption $\textbf{A2}$ does not imply finite-energy in general, and hence we do not always have almost sure coalescence. \arjunnotes{ I have included A1 here for us. \textbf{A1.} \begin{enumerate} \item $\W = \{\w_e\}_{e \in E}$ is the set of non-negative edge-weights on $E$, the nearest-neighbor edges on $\Z^2$. $\Prob$ is the product measure. \item The weights satisfy the Cox-Durrett condition~\citep{cox_limit_1981}: